GydeokLee/DL23_Project_G5/README.md

 [You can go to the page that we will use during the class.](https://github.com/GydeokLee/DL23_Project_G5/blob/main/Untitled1.ipynb)

-Target student: 1st grade in middle school
+ㅁTarget student: 1st grade in middle school
 Kind of class: story based words learning

 Learning time: 50min